Nasus Build Guide by NateKiller

 Righteous Fury, thus rendering her countered by Wither.
 Due to this, the lane can become heavily one sided before mid game.
 Manage her cooldowns and regenerate health as needed from minions.
 In addition, check her build to see what type of damage she is itemizing for and build accordingly.
 Without jungler help, Nasus wins this lane quite consistently.

 Tempest pushes the wave fairly hard if you are near minions and helps to dodge his Sonic Wave.
 For a clear idea of what happens: His pre-6 combo consists of him walking up to you with Tempest, followed by a few auto-attacks, and followed by his Sonic Wave into another auto-attack.
 If he’s able to land all of it, you won’t last long.
 If played correctly it’s likely you will be farming under tower, and that is your hope.
 Rush some armor and things will start looking much better.
 If he doesn’t kill you early, he loses the lane badly.
+However, still be aware of him kicking you into his jungler.

 Seismic Shard’s.
 This guy is more annoying than dangerous.
 He may eventually force you out of lane a couple times due to his harass.
 However, unless he receives help, he has little hope of making a kill.
 Build early magic resist, don’t let yourself get too low on health, and it turns into a farm fest in which you always win.
 Chances of killing him are usually remote due to the nature of his build.
 If he happens to go AP, you have a chance.